JamieH01/NthD_Matrix/README.md

 A simple library that allows you to use matrixes of any size and dimension, and access their internals as a regular old vector.
 NdMatrix provides a flexible data structure for any data, with basic arithmetic operations (thanks num_traits!).
+Check the `Docs.md` file on github for more info.

 Matrixes can be initialized easily with the `matrix!` macro:
 ```